yret1/airbeanindividual/README.md

-# Welcome to Airbeans API
+# Welcome to the Airbean API

 ## Admin Endpoints